russross/meddler/README.md

 *   SavePlaceholdersString: the same thing, but merged into a single, comma-separated string.

-*   ScanRow: takes a *sql.Rows from your query and scans a single row of data into a struct, complete with meddlers.
+*   Scan: takes a *sql.Rows from your query and scans a single row of data into a struct, complete with meddlers.
 Can be called repeatedly to walk through all of the rows in a result set.
     Returns sql.ErrNoRows when there is no more data.

-*   ScanOne: similar to ScanRow, but guarantees that the rows object is closed when it returns.
+*   ScanRow: similar to Scan, but guarantees that the rows object is closed when it returns.
 Also returns sql.ErrNoRows if there was no row.